-Antibiotics are chemical substances produced by micro-organisms which are toxic to other micro-organisms.
+Antibiotics are chemical substances produced by micro-organisms which are toxic to other microorganisms.
 Penicillin, produced by the fungus Penicillium notatum, is an example of an antibiotic widely used in human medicine.
-Certain others are used for control of plant diseases.
+Certain others are used for control of plant diseases caused by either bacteria or fungi.

-STREPTOMYCIN: Streptomycin, an antibiotic produced by a soil micro-organism, is used for the control of certain bacterial diseases.
-It is applied as a spray or dust for control of certain bacterial blights and bacterial leaf spots of several crops.
+STREPTOMYCIN: Streptomycin, an antibiotic produced by a soil micro-organism, is used for the control of bacterial diseases.
+It is applied as a spray or dust for controlling bacterial blights and bacterial leaf spots of several crops.
 It has some use as a disinfectant in treating seeds and seed pieces.

-TETRACYCLINES: Tetracycline antibiotics, similiar to those used in veterinary medicine, are active against several bacterial plant pathogens.
-Since their spectrum of activity resembles the spectrum of streptomycin, the tetracyclines have not gained wide usage.
-Today, there is renewed interest in the tetracyclines because of their activity against mycoplasma, the cause of aster yellows and related "yellows" diseases.
+TETRACYCLINES: Tetracycline antibiotics, similar to those used in veterinary medicine, are active against several bacterial plant pathogens.
+Since their spectrum of activity resembles that of streptomycin, the tetracyclines have not gained wide usage.
+Today, there is renewed interest in the tetracyclines because of their activity against mycoplasma (the cause of aster yellows).
+X-disease of peach and cherry and related "yellows" diseases.